Wie is de Mol? (Dutch TV series) season 24: Episode 5 - Terugkeer

 Each candidate individually meets with Rik at the Yaxuná archeological site where they are informed that they will later walk down a path containing nine envelopes and select one of them.
 Some of these envelopes currently contain money, with up to €2,000 to be earned overall.

 However, candidates are also given the chance to try and claim up to three jokers or a topito for themselves instead.
 If three candidates find a topito, they can combine them to form a topo which gives all of them an Exemption.
 If candidates choose to risk the chance of winning a Joker or topo, an envelope on the path is replaced with an envelope containing their desired prize.
 However, other envelopes along the path are also replaced with envelopes that deduct money from the pot depending on the prize they choose (one per Joker and four for the topo).
 After choosing what prize they want to try and earn, if any, candidates walk down the now-modified path and select one of the nine envelopes to claim its contents.

 €3,250 was deducted from the pot.
-Tooske also won three Jokers.
+Tooske also earned three Jokers.